 - Rotation Cycle: Supports four units — hour, day, week, and month — with values from 1 to 30.
 For example, “2 days” means rotation every 2 days

-- Handoff Time: When the rotation cycle is 1 week, you can specify the day and time for handoff
+- Handoff Time: When the rotation cycle adds up to 1 week (e.g., 1 week, or 7 days), you can specify the day and time for handoff

 - Fair Rotation: When enabled, the system automatically adjusts rotation order to prevent someone from always being on-call during weekends

 - Date Mask: Select which days of the week to schedule on-call.
+Monday through Friday are selected by default.
 See Date mask and continuous rotation for details

 - Time Restriction: (Optional) Restrict actual on-call hours within each rotation cycle, with the following modes: